p4535992/environment-interaction/README.md

 - [arcanistzed](https://github.com/arcanistzed) for the module [acelib](https://github.com/arcanistzed/acelib)
 - Sorry if i miss someone

-**If you want to support more modules of this kind, I invite you to go and support their patreons or kofis account you can found the links oon their github pages**
+**If you want to support more modules of this kind, I invite you to go and support their patreons or kofis account you can found the links on their github pages**

 ## Installation